All certificate requests must be submitted online through myVTax. To begin, select the Property Owners tab on the myVTax home screen.

 If the property was not depreciated or eligible to be depreciated, the seller must submit a signed statement using the language that “the property was not used for rental purposes or the production of income and has not been federally depreciated.”

-Depreciation only applies to Real Estate Withholding and Not Land Gains Withholding Certificates.
+Depreciation only applies to Real Estate Withholding, not Land Gains Withholding Certificates.

 Additional Documentation required will depend on the reason for the request for a Commissioners Certificate.